spacecatpixel/lokidocs/docs/Introduction/Overview.md

 # Overview

 ## Wallets
-The Loki wallet is a gateway to private decentralised transactions and communications.
+The [Loki wallets](../Wallets/WalletsOverview.md) offer a gateway to private decentralised transactions and communications.
 It allows you to hold and secure Loki, mine and trade peer-to-peer.
 [Download the official Loki wallet](https://loki.network/getting-started/) today and start taking back control of your online privacy.

-### Web Wallet
-The quickest way to access a Loki Wallet is through a web based wallet, [Loki Locker](https://lokilocker.com/).
+- [Web Wallet](../Wallets/WebWallet/WebWalletOverview.md): The quickest way to access a Loki Wallet is through a web based wallet, [Loki Locker](https://lokilocker.com/).

-### Graphical User Interface Wallet (GUI)
-[Graphical User Interface Wallet](https://github.com/loki-project/loki-gui/releases): The Gui Wallet is just as easy to use however requires you to download the latest release from [Loki Projects Github](https://github.com/loki-project/loki-gui/releases).
+- [Graphical User Interface Wallet (GUI)](../Wallets/GuiWallet/GUIOverview.md): The Gui Wallet is just as easy to use however requires you to download the latest release from [Loki Projects Github](https://github.com/loki-project/loki-gui/releases).

-- For installation help you can check out the following guide: [Gui-Guide-Windows](https://loki.network/wp-content/uploads/2018/05/GUI-GUIDE-WINDOWS-PDF.pdf)

-### Command Line Interface Wallet (CLI)
-The [Cli Wallet](https://github.com/loki-project/loki/releases) is for more advanced users and offers the most tools when interacting with the Loki Blockchain... and feels the most badass.
+- [Command Line Interface Wallet (CLI)](../Wallets/CliWallet/CLIOverview.md): The [Cli Wallet](https://github.com/loki-project/loki/releases) is for more advanced users and offers the most tools when interacting with the Loki Blockchain... and feels the most badass.

 ## Mining